atomist/org-visualizer/README.md

 >You can start quickly by loading data from four open source organizations by running the script `load-demo-data.sh`.

+The `spider` command is part of this org-visualizer project.
+Add it to your path by running `npm link` in your clone of this repository.

 #### GitHub

 To analyze a GitHub organization, run the following command: